Scan time: 2-3 minutes / Read time: 3-5 minutes

 Howdy rebel ideapreneurs 🦸♂️🦸♀️

-He started it because sitting all day had quietly wrecked his own back.
+Sitting all day had quietly wrecked it.

 ⛳️ Problem:

-Dev only posts a video once it's perfect — scripted, lit, edited for days.
+Dev only posts a video once it's perfect.
+Scripted, lit, edited for days.

-So he ships maybe one a month, and the channel barely grows.
+So he ships maybe one a month.

-He hides every messy attempt and every routine that didn't work.
+He hides every messy attempt.

 His problem: how to grow without waiting until he's a polished expert.

-🔥 The recipe
+🔥 🔥 The recipe

 ➡️ Show your work

-He argues you don't need to be an expert to build an audience.
+His take: you don't need to be an expert to build an audience.

-Kleon's argument: document, don't create.
+Kleon's argument, in three words: document, don't create.

-Kleon wasn't famous when he started posting rough blackout poems online.
+He wasn't famous when he started posting rough blackout poems online.

 He shared the process daily, mess and all.

-NPR and 140,000 readers noticed — then HarperCollins gave him a book deal.
+HarperCollins handed him a book deal.
+Boom.

 🚗 The steps